akispan/QuestionsAndANswers_APP/README.md

 ## Database
 Sqlite3 library is used for this app.
-After sqlite3 installation in your operation system in order to create the database, you need to open the terminal and put the next command: sqlite3 <your_database> < food_trucker.sql , where food_trucker.sql includes the rules for the database creation.
+After sqlite3 installation in your operation system in order to create the database, you need to open the terminal and put the next command: sqlite3 questions.db < schema.sql , where schema.sql includes the rules for the database creation.

 ### The modules need to be installed are:
 Flask

 ### The modules need to be importeds are:
 Flask, render_template, request, g, session, redirect, url_for, connect_db, get_db, generate_password_hash, check_password_hash ,os